 So far, we’ve been talking about sound bars that really do have the long, thin shape of a bar.
 But there’s another type: the platform-style sound bar, also sometimes called a sound base.
 This wide, low-profile design sits under your TV and supports it.
 Sound bases have specially reinforced cabinets that are extra-sturdy.
 If you’re considering this type, check the specs to make sure it can support the weight of your TV.
 And make sure the sound base is wider than your TV’s base.

 A sound base might be your best bet if there isn’t much vertical space between the bottom of your TV screen and the top of your stand.
-It’s also a smart choice if you want full-range sound without a separate subwoofer.
-Sound bases have two advantages that help them produce surprisingly full sound.
+It’s also a smart choice if you want a full-range sound without a separate subwoofer.
+Sound bases have two advantages that help them produce a surprisingly full sound.
 They can use bigger speakers, plus the cabinets are much larger, giving the speakers “room to breathe” so they can produce more bass.

 It’s worth repeating that any sound bar is going to sound way better than your TV.
 Basic sound bars tend to be stereo designs that reproduce the same right and left channel audio information as your TV.
 But they sound much bigger thanks to larger speakers powered by amplifiers with real oomph.